mcurtaz/cs_50_project/README.md

 $ npm install
 $ npm run dev
 ```

-### Notes

-#### REST API
-The REST API is written with Python and Flask.

-It uses some libraries like:
-- Flask-SQLAlchemy: it's an ORM (Object-Relational Mapping).
-It maps database tables to Python classes, so you can interact with your database using Python objects instead of writing raw SQL queries.
-You can define models (Python classes) that correspond to database tables, and SQLAlchemy handles the translation between Python and SQL.
-- Flask-Smorest: is a Flask extension that simplifies the development of REST APIs by integrating Marshmallow (for data serialization and validation), SQLAlchemy (for ORM/database interaction), and OpenAPI (for API documentation).
-- Flask-Jwt-Extended: it provides JWT utilities that helps you write authentication functionalities and secure your API endpoints.
-- Pytest: I have written some tests with this Python library.

-#### WEB CLIENT
-I used React as library for the Web Client.
-I used Typescript to make Javascript type safe.
-To help me with styling I used Tailwind and Shadcn ui which provides you with some basic components like buttons, select and so on.

-With autentication I choosed to store the access token in the session storage based on [JSON Web Token Cheat by OWASP](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md#token-storage-on-client-side).
-The cheatsheet suggest that this method could be vulnerable to XSS issues and provide a solution which I think it might be overkill for an Enjoy List Webapp.
-Notherless I may be implement it in the future.

 ### Future implementations
 I'd like to add more categories like music, videogames, shows etcetera.